What we do and why

 2021

 Fuel emerges from the pandemic with new work, including tours of The Body Remembers & Peaceophobia.
-We also launch a streaming platform, Fuel Digital
+We launch a streaming platform, Fuel Digital.

 2022

-2022 sees premieres of two new productions- A Dead Body in Taos and The Gretchen Question by Melly Still.
-It also marks the start of Fuel's business plan for 2022-2026
+2022 sees premieres of two new productions - A Dead Body in Taos and The Gretchen Question.
+It also marks the start of a new business plan, to 2027.

 2023

-The year begins with a premiere of Hannah Lavery’s new play Protest, directed by Natalie Ibu.
-The production will begin performances at Northern Stage in May followed by dates in Scotland.
-We also premiere Travis Alabanza’s project When All Is Said, a series of five short plays by Black trans writers performed one-on-one over the phone.
+We premiere Protest by Hannah Lavery and Travis Alabanza’s When All Is Said, a series of five plays by Black trans writers performed over the phone.

 Our Vision